RyanDaDeng/laravel-google-recaptcha-v3/README.md

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]

+# Importance

+If you have any issues or questions on using the package, please use issue tracker to create ticket.
+I will be working on it within 24 hours for sure.

+## Description

 Google reCAPTCHA v3 is a new mechanism to verify whether the user is bot or not.